"Support Homeownership For All" license plate

 What the program is about

-Proceeds from the sale of the license plate will be used exclusively for housing programs, says John Sebree, Florida Realtors senior vice president of Public Policy.
+Proceeds from the sale of the license plate will be used exclusively for housing programs.
 The goal is to provide housing assistance to teachers, nurses and others unable to afford a home.

 How to buy the license plate